-The mission of Criswell College is not simply to prepare graduates for leadership positions, but rather to develop leaders who make a difference in the world, for Christ and the gospel.
+The mission of Criswell College is not simply to prepare graduates for leadership positions, but rather to develop Christian leaders who make a difference throughout society, for Christ and the Gospel.
 Therefore, leadership is not only a component of the curriculum; it is an integral part of the total Criswell College experience.
 Leadership training is the development of a person, and no one course can fully develop a person.